Arrow backLanguage

 • Helps to build strong bones and teeth

-• Source of Vitamin D, a source of factor in normal growth and development.
+• Source of Vitamin D, an important factor in babies’ normal growth and development

 Learn more about Gerber® Supplements, Vit-D and DHA for baby: